marcelovalentimsilva/Attribute-Based-Semantic-Type-Detection-and-Data-Quality-Assessment/README.md

 The presentation exhibited for Milestone 2 at Curtin University on 17/04/2024: Deriving Knowledge from Attribute Labels for Data Quality Assessment.pptx

-The final document for Milestone 2, that will be sent to a Database Conference: Deriving Knowledge from Attribute Labels for Data Quality Assessment.pdf

 The Appendices associated with this paper: Appendices of Deriving Knowledge from Attribute Labels for Data Quality Assessment.pdf

 •	The updated codes of the two main programs, 'Attribute-BasedSemanticType Detection.ipynb' and 'Attribute-BasedDataQualityAssessment.ipynb';